-Critical Judgments in Applying Accounting Policies
+Critical Judgment in Applying Accounting Policies

-Management has made critical judgments in applying accounting policies, including when concluding that the consumer collection (allocation) is accounted for as revenue (refund of revenue) from a contract with a customer (Note 1, 12).
+Management has made critical judgment in applying accounting policies, such as concluding that the consumer collection (allocation) is accounted for as revenue (refund of revenue) from a contract with a customer (Note 1, 12).

-These critical judgements have been made in the process of applying accounting policies and have a significant effect on the amounts recognized in the financial statements.
+This critical judgement has been made in the process of applying accounting policies and has a significant effect on the amount recognized in the financial statements.